tc09-brcm-social/smCurl/examples/README.md

 # examples
 There examples were created over several generations of this framework.
-As a result, the tatics used to develop each of them could be different.
+As a result, the tatics used to develop each of them could be very different.
-Over time, they will be revised using a more consistent approach.
+Over time, they will be revised using a more consistent approach. ldapusermgmt is a good example that reflects the current thinking.
-Currently, app1 is a good example that reflects the current thinking.
+It utilizes a far more complicated env.shlib and "git checkout" to retrieve original env.shlib under ldapud to avoid anomalies created by earlier examples.
 The current implementation of SAML2 Metadata import scripts needed by saml2idpsp and saml2spidp requires xml2json utility available at https://www.npmjs.com/package/xml2json-cli.